 The measures taken by the directors to ensure compliance with the requirements of Section 281 to 285 of Companies Act 2014 regarding proper books of account, are the implementation of necessary policies and procedures for recording transactions, the employment of competent accounting personnel with appropriate expertise and the provision of adequate resources to the financial function.
 The books of account of the company are maintained at 18 Nicholas Street, Dublin 8.

 Auditors

-During the year, in accordance with section 381(1) of the Companies Act 2014 Crowe Ireland were appointed as auditors and have indicated their willingness to continue in office in accordance with the provisions of Section 383(2) of the Companies Act 2014.
+The auditors, Crowe Ireland, have indicated their willingness to continue in office in accordance with the provisions of Section 383(2) of the Companies Act 2014.

 Signed on behalf of the board